lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 # Testing

-Only preliminar testing has been performed as it is just an evaluation version of the firmware, functions will be tested as the implementation evolves.
+Only preliminar testing has been performed as it is just an alpha version of the firmware for preliminary evaluation purposes, functions will be tested as the implementation evolves.

 # Pending

-* document ft8 FSM (UML)
-* integrate meter (S-Meter and Power)
-* transform reference dash at meter into metronome for RX/TX (green/red)
-* display dialog multiband
 * Organize and add functionality for icons
 * Hardware interface to SD-Card/Export
 * File system
 * ADIF generation

+## rp2040-w specific
+* WiFi support
-* WiFi support and mDNS (rdx.local resolution)
+* mDNS implementation (rdx.local resolution)
 * NTP support and clock alignment
 * Configuration terminal
 * OTA firmware update
 * Web based configuration tool

 # Done
+* progress bar for RX/TX (green/red)
+* display dialog multiband
+* integrate meter (S-Meter and Power)
+* document ft8 FSM (UML)
 * include multiband support
 * integrate scroll text
 * improve ft8 FSM (organize)